 You can’t become an expert in something just because you read all the posts, articles and books about the subject.
 You need to apply what you learned and see what works.
 So set aside time, about one to three hours a week, absorbing and applying the information that you acquired.

 For example, I’m currently enrolled in an e-course on SEO copy writing.
 So on weekends or when I come home from work, I read the modules, look for keywords and practice writing optimized blog posts.

 5. Rinse and repeat

 Learning – online and off – is a lifelong process.
 And it will take more than reading a few blog posts and enrolling in an e-course.
 You need to read and apply the same thing over and over again until it sticks and help you build your expertise.

 How do you apply online learning in your day to day life?
 Share your stories in comments.

 Photo by br1dotcom.

 Popular search terms for this article:

-make the best out of it, make the best of it, name something person wishes they could fit in their cubicle at work, family feud name something a person wishes he could fit into his cubicle at work, learning to make it to the top, make the best out of something, name a person wishes he could fit in his cubicle at work
+make the best out of it, make the best of it, family feud name something a person wishes he could fit into his cubicle at work, family feud something a person wishes he could fit into his cubicle at work, learning to make it to the top, make the best out of something, name a person wishes he could fit in his cubicle at work